wang-q/cbp/README.md

 ## Project Design

-This project is designed like a package manager (similar to Homebrew), with the following features:
+This project is designed similar to Homebrew, with the following features:

 1. Standardized build process
     * Download source code from official releases